Retirement

 If you get stuck, call your brokerage and make sure your money is invested.
 You want to make sure it’s benefiting from compound interest from day one!

 I hope this helped you figure out the different types of IRAs so you can pick a retirement plan and enjoy your golden years.
-If you want to learn more about growing your money and making sure you’re prepared for retirement in other ways, check out our free masterclass, Think Like an Investor.
+If you want to learn more about growing your money and making sure you’re prepared for retirement in other ways, check out our free masterclass, Master Your Money

 A Weekly Sip of Our Best Advice